 Meet the “Savvy” team

-We are 345 changemakers from all around the world, so we are the most diverse team you could possibly imagine.
-Meet the Savvy team with a combined experience of over 2,000 years.
+We are 1,391 changemakers, entrepreneurs, intrapreneurs, and professionals from all around the world, so we are the most diverse team you could possibly imagine.
+Meet the Savvy team that is reducing global unemployment through entrepreneurship.

 Introducing Savvy—what we do, why we do it, and how we do it.

 Savvy is 12 weeks of e-learning and assessment.

 You will learn everything from ideation to scaling.

 - What problem do you want to solve for your customer?

 - When does the problem occur and why it is urgent?